banner

 If satisfactory offers have not been received by the end of May, it is recommended to adopt the following strategies:

-- Lower Expectations: Accept lower starting positions with good development potential
+2. Lower Expectations: Accept lower starting positions with good growth potential

-- Consider Gap Options: Internships leading to full-time positions, further studies, or vocational training
+3. Consider Gap Options: Internships leading to full-time positions, pursuing graduate studies, or vocational training

 Psychological Adjustment

-Rejections during the job search process are normal.
-Research shows that an average of 100 resumes need to be submitted to secure 10 interview opportunities, ultimately resulting in 1-2 offers.
+Rejection during the job hunting process is normal.
+Research indicates that on average, it takes 100 applications to secure 10 interview opportunities, ultimately resulting in 1-2 offers.
 Maintaining a positive mindset and a continuous improvement attitude is crucial.

 Management of the Transition Period After Graduation (June-July)#